mounik2000/llm-explainability/README.md

 ## Computing the scores

-Run the ipynb jupyter notebooks with appropriate file name changes in the fileio processing steps.
+Run the ipynb jupyter notebooks with appropriate file name changes in the file i/o processing steps.

 Any issues in running the code, contact me at vvssmounik@gmail.com